GitRoot

 32- `open issues/myIssue.md`

-33- write what you want in this file, ideally a title and an explanation of what you want
+33- write whatever you want in this file.
+Ideally, include a title and a description representing what you need

 35- `git push origin myIssue`